 Making the chili consists of 4 main steps:

-In a large stock pot, heat the olive oil on medium-high heat.
+In a large pot, heat the olive oil on medium-high heat.
 Add diced onions and garlic, and cook 3-4 minutes, until onions turn translucent (semi-clear).

 Add ground beef, separating into pieces with a spoon, and cook until completely browned.
 This takes 5-6 minutes.